sartography/SpiffWorkflow/doc/bpmn/intro.rst

 The basic idea of SpiffWorkflow is that you can use it to write an interpreter in Python that creates business applications from BPMN models.
-In this section, we'll develop a model of an example process and as well as a simple workflow runner.
+In this section, we'll develop a model of a reasonably complex process and as well as a simple workflow runner.

 We expect that readers will fall into two general categories: